MattJarman/steam-db-updater/README.md

 ### Deployment

 To deploy the lambda function, you can use the `deploy.sh` script located in the `scripts` directory.
-If you're planning on using this script on your local machine (*recommended if you have AWS profiles set up*), then you'll [Node.js](https://nodejs.org/en/) installed.
+If you're planning on using this script on your local machine (*recommended if you have AWS profiles set up*), then you'll need [Node.js](https://nodejs.org/en/) installed.

 The deploy script accepts the following flags: